masher92/UKCP18/RainfallRegionalisation/WetVsAllHourPercentiles.md

 This choice can produce very different results and thus it is important to consider carefully the impacts of each option.

 ### Implications of using wet-hour percentiles
 For percentiles calculated from only wet hours, changes in these percentiles can mean either a change in the frequency of wet hours OR changes in precipitation intensity.
-That is, wet hour percentiles are affected by changes in the occurrence of weak precipitation events (e.g. drizzle).
+That is, wet hour percentiles are affected by changes in the occurrence of weak precipitation events (e.g. drizzle) (Schär et al, 2016).
+Using all hours ensures that the sample size being used to calculate percentiles remains constant

 This can be understood through consideration of Fig. 1, in which two cells, Cell 1 and Cell 2, are compared:
 * The top 50% of values: